matin-n/Mayo-Clinic-STRIP-AI/README.md

 ## Training

-I was able to submit two models for evaluation due to time constraints and issues with loading images without running out of memory.
+I was able to submit two entries for evaluation due to time constraints and issues with loading images without running out of memory.
 First, I tried [AutoGluon](https://github.com/awslabs/autogluon) with [swin_large_patch4_window7_224](https://github.com/microsoft/Swin-Transformer).
 Second, I used Keras with Tensorflow to apply transfer learning & fine-tuning techniques by using the latest [EfficientNet B4 with NoisyStudent + RandAugment](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet) pre-trained weights.

 I attempted to use [Monai](https://monai.io), [fastMonai](https://fastmonai.no/), [PathML](http://pathml.org), and [cuCIM](https://github.com/rapidsai/cucim), but I encountered problems properly loading the WSI (memory constraints or unknown error) or slow processing.
 However, these libraries appear promising, and I would like to experiment with them again in the future.

+Additionally, this challenge introduced me to the concept of MIL (multiple instance learning) and how it can be used to train WSIs by reducing memory constraints and training on unmodified tiles.
+Finally, I plan on going through the winning solutions and attempting to understand other approaches to tackling this challenge.